The Ryther Family

 Because of the mansion’s prominence, newspaper articles described its luxurious furnishings.
 The first floor had front and back parlors, a large hall of golden oak, a cedar-paneled dining room, a kitchen with a butler’s pantry, and a bathroom with a zinc tub–a rarity at the time.
 The girls slept on the second floor, which had five bedrooms and a bathroom.
-The boys slept in the third floor servants’ quarters, which had no bathroom.
+The boys slept in the third-floor servants’ quarters, which had no bathroom.
 The house sat on an entire block, large enough to maintain a cow (while allowed) and a garden, and to have three cottages for the Ryther family and an isolation cottage for sick children.
 The Ryther Home remained here for fifteen years.
-The mansion stood until 1930, when it was demolished for a bus garage for the North Coast Transportation Company, a predecessor of Greyhound Lines.
-That building was demolished in 2012 and a Seattle City Light substation is currently being built on the site (2014).
+The mansion stood until 1930 when it was demolished for a bus garage for the North Coast Transportation Company, a predecessor of Greyhound Lines.
+That building was demolished in 2012 and a Seattle City Light substation was being built on the site in 2014.
 The Pontius name lives on in nearby Pontius Avenue N.

 Pontius Mansion Architect